pennersr/django-allauth/README.rst

   When signing up, let the user type in his password twice to avoid typ-o's.

 ACCOUNT_UNIQUE_EMAIL (=True)
-  Enforce uniqueness of e-mail addresses
+  Enforce uniqueness of e-mail addresses.

 ACCOUNT_USERNAME_REQUIRED (=True)
-  If false, generates a random username rather than prompting for one at signup
+  If false, generates a random username rather than prompting for one at signup.

+ACCOUNT_PASSWORD_INPUT_RENDER_VALUE (=False)
+  `render_value` parameter as passed to `PasswordInput` fields.

 SOCIALACCOUNT_QUERY_EMAIL (=ACCOUNT_EMAIL_REQUIRED)
   Request e-mail address from 3rd party account provider?
-E.g. using OpenID AX, or the Facebook "email" permission
+E.g. using OpenID AX, or the Facebook "email" permission.

 SOCIALACCOUNT_AUTO_SIGNUP (=True)
   Attempt to bypass the signup form by using fields (e.g. username,